chloe-hwang/dailybriefings/README.md

 Follow the deployment instructions to deploy the app to a remote server and schedule the server to send you the weather forecast email every day.

 ## Running the Web App
+Running the web app to then view localhost:5000 in the browser:

 If flask package is not in the requirements.txt file, add it and then install flask:
 ```sh
 pip install -r requirements.txt
 ```

-Command to run the app is now:
+Flask command to run the app on MacOS is now:
 ```sh
 FLASK_APP=web_app flask run
 ```

 ## [License](/LICENSE.md)